Hello people; I hope you’re all doing fine. Today I will share a fantastic guide on how to paint PVC pipe. Hang on to know more.

 Step 5: Applying Spray Paint

-Now, it’s time for the fun stuff; grab your spray paint and shake it meticulously for 15-20 minutes.
+It’s time for the fun stuff; grab your spray paint and shake it meticulously for 15-20 minutes.
 Side-by-side by a sweeping motion, spray paint the pipe, starting from the top and working your way down to the bottom.
 Paint PVC pipe with thin, continuous layers overlapping the paint as you move down the pipe.
-That, done properly, will make a good coat and avoid unnecessary drips.
+Doing that correctly will make a good coat and avoid unnecessary drips.

 Step 6: Applying the Second Coat

-This is an interesting part of the process as people tend to make more mistakes here, assuming that painting the second time somehow requires less cautiousness.
+This is an exciting part of the process as people tend to make more mistakes here, assuming that painting the second time requires less cautiousness.
 Before going for the second, allow the paint to dry for at least 20-30 minutes.
-If you have to keep the piping on the ground to paint, wait until the first side is dry and then turn it over to start on the other side.
+If you must keep the piping on the ground to paint, wait until the first side is dry and then turn it over to start on the other side.
 Don’t overlap paint on the side you’re already painted to achieve an even, good-looking layer.

 Like all the spray painting generally done, you have to apply multiple thin layers on PVC pipe until the “true color” is reached.